momentics/NanoVNA-X/README.md

 startup code reside in `boards/`.
 This structure lets the same measurement and UI engines run across both memory profiles with only targeted platform overrides.

+## Measurement-first runtime

+The refactored runtime keeps the sweep engine running continuously, independent of the USB console.
+The sweep thread now prioritises the DMA capture loop and measurement pipeline, while the LCD renderer and USB console consume the most recent generation in a best-effort fashion:

+* The TLV320 codec and I²S DMA are brought up before the USB stack, and the capture semaphore is guarded with a timeout that automatically restarts the codec if the DMA stalls.
+The sweep service keeps `measured[2][SWEEP_POINTS_MAX]` as the canonical buffer for all consumers.
+* Each completed sweep increments a generation counter, notifies the UI through the event bus, and opportunistically streams the exact on-screen dataset over USB.
+The binary stream mirrors the `scan_bin` layout: `uint16_t mask`, `uint16_t points`, `uint32_t generation`, followed by per-point frequency (when `mask & 1`) and complex float pairs for the enabled channels.
+Frames are dropped instead of throttling the sweep when the host back-pressures.
+* The UI thread polls inputs without inserting USB-paced sleeps; rendering time and sweep duration are tracked along with USB drops and codec restarts.
+When the USB shell is attached the firmware prints a `perf ...` line once per second and the same counters are available through the `info` command.

+Host tools that already parse `scanbin` can subscribe to the opportunistic stream and receive the same data rendered on the LCD, while fully detached operation maintains the maximum sweep throughput.

 ## Event bus and scheduler

 The event bus (`services/event_bus.[ch]`) is a small publish/subscribe helper that avoids